zertyz/reactive-mutiny/PLANNING.md

-  0) 2022/2023: ((past improvements were not documented here yet)) r1) 2023-05-30: Images used in the README must be .png rather than .svg, so they may appear in crates.io
+  0) 2022/2023: ((past improvements were not documented here yet)) r1) 2023-05-30: Images used in the README must be .png rather than .svg, so they may appear in crates.io f10) 2023-06-05: Unis must be able to process all the combinations of fallible/non-fallible & futures/non-futures -- the same for Multi